danielharrell/SumLect2015/Lost_Idea_LA.md

 incredible education I have had the blessing to receive here. [^Tyson]

-[^Tyson]: <http://www.thejohnniechair.com/when-you-know-better-you-do-better-a-seniors-reflections-on-st-johns/> and parts quoted in <http://www.huffingtonpost.com/christopher-nelson/is-it-worth-it_1_b_3321206.html>
+[^Tyson]: This comes from Grace Tyson, ["'When You Know Better, You Do Better': A Senior's Reflections on St. John's](http://www.thejohnniechair.com/when-you-know-better-you-do-better-a-seniors-reflections-on-st-johns/).
+Parts of this address are also quoted in Christopher Nelson, [Is It Worth It?](http://www.huffingtonpost.com/christopher-nelson/is-it-worth-it_1_b_3321206.html).

 And there are ways to deepen this context still further; the most common being to take this readiness for the world as an